 Α. Instructions for Applying for a Permit

-The Excavation and Survey Committee is currently inviting applications for two synergasia permits available for 2014.
+The Excavation and Survey Committee is currently inviting applications for one synergasia permit available for 2017.
 Applications should provide the committee with the information listed below (Section C).

 Β. Acquisition of property for excavation

-Land acquisition for excavation can be a very time consuming and expensive process and is a process that must begin before an excavation permit has been requested.
+Land acquisition for excavation can be a very time consuming and expensive process that must begin before an excavation permit is requested.

 After discussion with and approval of the local Ephoreia for the project, and prior to application for an excavation permit, the director(s) should ascertain the legal disposition and condition of ownership of the land on which the proposed excavation is to take place.

-The disposition of the property on which one proposes to excavate is an important issue and one that must be determined prior to application for a permit from the ASCSA.
+The disposition of the property on which one proposes to excavate must be determined prior to application for a permit from the ASCSA.
 If the land is privately owned, it is necessary to begin the process of identifying owners and plots prior to application so that this process does not delay the proposed work, if a permit should be granted.

-Ownership of land can often be determined by making enquiries of the local residents and/or by checking the land registry located in every Demos, where one may obtain a print out with lot numbers associated with the declaration of property.
+Ownership of land can often be determined by making enquiries of the local residents and by checking the land registry located in every Demos, where one may obtain a print out with lot numbers associated with the declaration of property.
+It is strongly advisable to consult with a local notary (symvolaiographos) who will assist in this work.
 Some property may not be declared at the time of enquiry, but must be declared for purchase.

 If the land is privately owned, the director should indicate that a plan for land acquisition and transference to the Greek government—purchase or expropriation or both—has been agreed upon with the local Ephoreia and that progress has been made to contact landowners.

-Land acquisition can take years to complete and includes several stages: identifying the owners and securing their agreement to sell the property; surveying the property and locating parcels (for which the director must pay); making sure that the property has been formally and legally declared by owners to the Greek government and revenue service; agreeing on a price per stremma; and hiring an attorney or symvolaiographos to draft and execute the contract of sale and deed transfer and deposition.
+Land acquisition can take years to complete and includes several stages: identifying the owners and securing their agreement to sell the property; surveying the property by a certified civil engineer (who makes the legally required map of the property) and locating parcels (for which the director must pay); making sure that the property has been formally and legally declared by owners to the Greek government and revenue service; agreeing on a price per stremma; and hiring an attorney or symvolaiographos to draft and execute the contract of sale and deed transfer and deposition.

 It is important to note that the Ministry cannot buy land that is not legally declared.
 So, when the contract is drawn up, it is necessary to make sure that each owner has legal title and tax declaration.
 Although most people do now because all plots are GIS linked and encoded, you may encounter owners who have not yet declared the land.